Differential Area Analysis for Ransomware: Attacks, Countermeasures, and Limitations: Countermeasures Results

 \section{Countermeasures Results}

-In this section, we discuss the results of the experiments that we conducted for evaluating the efficacy of our countermeasures and their robustness against regular ransomware.
-First, in \Cref{sec:mit-attack} we assess the efficacy of the three countermeasures we proposed (2F, 3F, and 4F) against the attacks described in \Cref{sec:attacks}.
+In this section, first we assess the efficacy of the three countermeasures we proposed (2F, 3F, and 4F) against the attacks described in \Cref{sec:attacks}.
 We applied the three approaches to the attack dataset that contains the files modified according to our attacks, mixed with the original files of Davies et al. dataset.
+Then, we analyse the performance of our countermeasures on the original dataset, to ensure that they would not render DAA ineffective against traditional ransomware.
+Then we analyse the time analysis performance of the original DAA against DAA modified with our countermeasures, to assess the overhead.
+Last, we put our algorithms under stress test, to evaluate how much an attacker would need to manipulate a ransomware-encryption result, to render our countermeasures void.